whichjdk/whichjdk.com/README.md

 ## TL;DR

 ✅ Recommendation: Use [Adoptium Eclipse Temurin 17](#adoptium-eclipse-temurin) and ensure that your local version matches the CI and production version.
+Make sure, you have the latest patch level 17.0.3 or later, due to [CVE-2022-21449](https://neilmadden.blog/2022/04/19/psychic-signatures-in-java/).

 ## Releases